Wondering how to fix doll hair that your child has made a mess of? It is surprisingly easier than you may think and you only need a few simple things!

 - a spray bottle

-After you have all of your supplies, the process is rather simple.
+After you have all of your supplies, the process of how to fix doll hair is rather simple.
 I actually did not have a spray bottle, though one would have made this much easier.
 What I did was take my fabric softener and put a little bit, maybe a cap full, into a plastic cup.
 Then I filled the cup up the rest of the way with water.
-One it is all mixed up, you need to wet the doll’s hair.
+Once it is all mixed up, you need to get the doll’s hair.
 What you are going to want to do next, is soak the doll’s damaged hair in the solution.
 Spray the hair with your spray bottle, or dunk it in your cup.

 Next comes the fun part.
 You are going to want to start brushing that hair.
 This part can be a bit tedious, but be as gentle as you can so you don’t rip all of her hair out.
 I personally like to start with the ends and work my way up.